prinkayatthra/Java-09-SlotMachine/README.md

-Slot Machine
+Slot Machine 🎰✨

-A simple and fun Java program that simulates a slot machine game.
-The player spins the reels and wins if matching symbols appear.
+A fun and interactive Slot Machine game where users can spin the reels and try their luck!
+Perfect for beginners learning programming or for quick entertainment.

 Features:

-✔ Randomly generates symbols for each spin
+> Simulates a classic slot machine with spinning reels.

-✔ Displays the slot results with emojis
+> Generates random symbols on each spin.

-✔ Checks for wins (jackpot or small win)
+> Displays results with win, lose, or try again messages.

-✔ Interactive and easy to play
+> Easy-to-use interface for quick gameplay.

-✔ Ends after one spin (can be extended)
+> Lightweight and beginner-friendly.